mmaul/c2flx/README.md

 -----

-c2flx is generates bindings to C libraries, by using c2ffi to parse C header files and translates the output of c2ffi to felix source code.
+c2flx generates bindings to C libraries, by using c2ffi to parse C header files and translates the output of c2ffi to felix source code.

 ## Requirements ##